-After proper consultation with the Colorado Medical Board and the Colorado Board of Nursing, the Governor chose to make use of the latitude provided under Medicare to permit States to make full use of CRNAs without risking their hospitals being found ineligible for reimbursement.
-Governor Ritter specifically tailored his decision to rural general and Critical Access Hospitals that face the challenges identified above.
-The opt-out will improve access to health care for rural Coloradans.
-The Governor's choice-which, as Respondent explains, is fully consistent with Colorado law-should be upheld by this Court.
+After proper consultation with the Colorado Medical Board and Board of Nursing, the Governor chose to make use of the latitude provided under the Medicare program to permit States to make full use of CRNAs without risking their hospitals being found ineligible for reimbursement.
+Governor Ritter exercised that latitude specifically for rural general and Critical Access Hospitals that face the challenges identified above.
+The opt out will improve access to health care for rural Coloradans.
+The Governor's choice-which, as Appellees explain, is fully consistent with Colorado law-should be upheld by this Court.